-Though I’ve played many courses, there are so many more I want to play.
+Though I’ve already played more courses than I ever dreamed possible, there are so many more I want to play.
 Someday, I hope I can say I’ve played at least all the public courses in the massive state of California, and maybe even Oregon and/or Nevada if time allows.
 I’d also love to play as many of the private courses in these regions as possible.

 However, one of my biggest personal goals (as the name of the site would imply) is to play golf in all 50 states and that is also a huge inspiration for having this ongoing blog.
 Currently I’m up to 43: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia and Wyoming.
 I’ve also played in the District of Columbia, for good measure.